Products

 To ensure you're well-prepared for this new phase of life, consider the following tips:

-Take advantage of employer benefits: Workplace pensions are great for boosting your retirement savings, as employers typically match a percentage of your contributions.
+• Take advantage of employer benefits: Workplace pensions boost your retirement savings, as employers typically match a percentage of your contributions.
 Some schemes may also provide a tax-free lump sum payment on retirement.

 In Ireland, when you retire is generally up to you.